Topics on this page:

 - Is any portion of the entrance fee refundable if you decide to leave the community?
 Under what terms and restrictions?
 Can the community "hold" your refund until it finds another subscriber to fill your accommodations?

 - How does the community charge for services that you may want or need?
-If you need additional services at a later time (such as housekeeping or special meal service), will this result in a substantial increase to your fees?
+If you need additional services later (such as housekeeping or special meal service), will this result in a substantial increase to your fees?

 - What provisions for care have been made if, at the time you need to relocate to an assisted living or nursing unit, no beds are available?